BumblebeeAS/hardware/AUV-4/CAN/Can Library/README.md

 # Issue Log

 1. CAN fails initialisation due to a variety of reasons.
 Some common fixes are described here.
 	1. CAN_TX and CAN_RX pins sometimes need to be configured to be PULLUP mode for it to work.
 Open stm32f0x_msp.c and find function called "void HAL_CAN_MspInit(CAN_HandleTypeDef* hcan)".
 This function initialises all the lower level peripherals that CAN controller requires.
-You should see this function looks like this
+You should see this function looks some thing like the below one.
+Change GPIO PULL Mode to GPIO_PULLUP as shown by the line marked with arrow.
 ```bash
 void HAL_CAN_MspInit(CAN_HandleTypeDef* hcan)
 {